Cytokinetics, Incorporated (NASDAQ:CYTK) Holdings Lowered by Arizona State Retirement System

-Arizona State Retirement System trimmed its stake in shares of Cytokinetics, Incorporated (NASDAQ:CYTK) by 17.0% during the second quarter, Holdings Channel reports.
-The institutional investor owned 15,392 shares of the biopharmaceutical company’s stock after selling 3,151 shares during the period.
+Arizona State Retirement System reduced its holdings in Cytokinetics, Incorporated (NASDAQ:CYTK) by 17.0% during the second quarter, Holdings Channel reports.
+The firm owned 15,392 shares of the biopharmaceutical company’s stock after selling 3,151 shares during the period.
 Arizona State Retirement System’s holdings in Cytokinetics were worth $305,000 at the end of the most recent reporting period.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Logos Global Management LP bought a new stake in shares of Cytokinetics in the 1st quarter worth approximately $16,282,000.
-Caas Capital Management LP bought a new stake in shares of Cytokinetics in the 1st quarter worth approximately $15,616,000.
-PFM Health Sciences LP raised its holdings in shares of Cytokinetics by 58.2% in the 1st quarter.
-PFM Health Sciences LP now owns 1,536,373 shares of the biopharmaceutical company’s stock worth $35,736,000 after purchasing an additional 565,222 shares in the last quarter.
-BlackRock Inc. raised its holdings in shares of Cytokinetics by 2.7% in the 1st quarter.
-BlackRock Inc. now owns 11,927,444 shares of the biopharmaceutical company’s stock worth $277,433,000 after purchasing an additional 316,365 shares in the last quarter.
-Finally, Alliancebernstein L.P. raised its holdings in shares of Cytokinetics by 256.9% in the 1st quarter.
-Alliancebernstein L.P. now owns 362,324 shares of the biopharmaceutical company’s stock worth $8,428,000 after purchasing an additional 260,794 shares in the last quarter.
-Institutional investors own 90.54% of the company’s stock.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+IndexIQ Advisors LLC bought a new stake in shares of Cytokinetics in the 1st quarter worth approximately $38,000.
+Quantbot Technologies LP bought a new stake in shares of Cytokinetics in the 1st quarter worth approximately $44,000.
+Captrust Financial Advisors raised its holdings in shares of Cytokinetics by 1,422.1% in the 1st quarter.
+Captrust Financial Advisors now owns 2,131 shares of the biopharmaceutical company’s stock worth $50,000 after purchasing an additional 1,991 shares in the last quarter.
+Pinz Capital Management LP bought a new stake in shares of Cytokinetics in the 1st quarter worth approximately $109,000.
+Finally, The PNC Financial Services Group Inc. raised its holdings in shares of Cytokinetics by 16.1% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 4,917 shares of the biopharmaceutical company’s stock worth $115,000 after purchasing an additional 681 shares in the last quarter.
+Institutional investors and hedge funds own 90.54% of the company’s stock.

 Shares of CYTK opened at $29.52 on Monday.
 The company’s 50 day moving average price is $28.52 and its 200 day moving average price is $24.93.
 Cytokinetics, Incorporated has a 52 week low of $14.71 and a 52 week high of $34.32.
 The company has a market capitalization of $2.47 billion, a PE ratio of -13.48 and a beta of 1.41.
 The company has a debt-to-equity ratio of 7.76, a quick ratio of 5.90 and a current ratio of 5.90.